bjornharrtell/pinia-json-api/README.md

 Pinia Data extends Pinia Store with capabilities to fetch typed data models via an JSON:API endpoint into record instances.

-A Pinia Data Store is defined with an endpoint and model definitions and the store instance API provides methods `findAll`, `findRecord` andto fetch record(s)

-A Pinia Data Store will resolve included relationships automatically for fetched records.
+A Pinia Data Store is defined with an endpoint and model definitions and the store instance API provides methods `findAll`, `findRecord` to fetch record(s).
+Pinia Store will automatically resolve included relationships.
 If relationships for a record are not included they can be fetched later using `findRelated`.

 ## Example usage